markmoxon/elite-source-code-bbc-micro-cassette/README.md

 The following archives from Ian Bell's site form the basis for this project:

-* [Cassette sources](http://www.elitehomepage.org/archive/a/a4080602.zip) as DFS disc image
+* [Cassette sources](http://www.elitehomepage.org/archive/a/a4080602.zip) as a DFS disc image
 * [Cassette sources](http://www.elitehomepage.org/archive/a/a4080610.zip) as text files

 Here's a bit more on how this project came to be.

 ### Ian Bell's original sources

-When I first saw that the sources to Elite had been released by the authors, I couldn't believe it - I'd aways wanted to understand how this astonishing technical feat was achieved, ever since I'd sat wide-mouthed as a 14-year-old when I first launched from the space station and saw Lave .
+When I first saw that the sources to Elite had been released by the authors, I couldn't believe it - I'd aways wanted to understand how this astonishing technical feat was achieved, ever since I'd sat wide-mouthed as a 14-year-old when I first launched from the space station and saw Lave hanging in space, right in front of my eyes.

-So I excitedly opened one of the files at random... and all I saw was page after page of this kind of thing:
+So I excitedly opened one of the files at random... was greeted by page after page of this kind of thing:

 ```
 4500.NWSHP STAT:LDX#0:.NWL1 LDAFRIN,X:BEQNW1:INX:CPX#NOSH:BCCNWL1:.NW3 CLC:RTS
 4510.NW1 JSRGINF:LDAT:BMINW2:ASLA:TAY:LDAXX21-2,Y:STAXX0:LDAXX21-1,Y:STAXX0+1:CPY#2*SST:BEQNW6:LDY#5:LDA(XX0),Y:STAT1:LDASLSP:SEC:SBCT1:STAINWK+33:LDASLSP+1:SBC#0:STAINWK+34
 ```

-Of course, the source files on Ian Bell's site are... well, "terse" is one word that springs to mind.
+I suppose I should have expected it, but the original source files are _incredibly_ terse.
 Because the game was compiled on a BBC Micro, the source code is squashed into a number of extremely cramped BASIC files, with spaces removed and almost no comments to speak of.
+This is not a human-friendly codebase; it wasn't supposed to be.

-Not only that, but parts of the game started life on an Acorn Atom, where labels in assembly language are restricted to two letters plus numbers, so the source is full of memorable names like `XX16`, `QQ17` and `LL9`.
+Not only that, but parts of the game started life on an Acorn Atom, where labels in assembly language are restricted to two letters plus digits, so the source is full of memorable names like `XX16`, `QQ17` and `LL9`.
 I mean, look at this bit:

 ```
 8501.LL42 \DO nodeX-Ycoords